 Leiba explains, "There are processes companies can use to strip the 1,4-dioxane from their products and ingredients.
 So, rather than add ethoxylated ingredients to the unacceptable list, EWG has required companies that use these ingredients to ensure that the contaminant is stripped from their ingredients and products."
 Considering Revlon has earned EWG's seal of approval, we can assume they've done just that.
 Other than PEGs, the ingredients list reads much shorter and cleaner than most of its drugstore counterparts, which could be an indication of a beauty future that's clean and accessible (previously, the clean beauty movement has been criticized for being unattainable for those who couldn't afford a higher price point ).
 "Our goal is to continue to make safe and effective products in a way that provides consumers with more choices and added assurances," says Lazardi.
 "We know they are demanding accessible clean beauty without the suspicion or guesswork.
 Over the last several years, Revlon has shared more information about the ingredients we use to meet consumer demands on transparency and remain committed to improving the traceability of our source material and procuring from suppliers that abide by our third party code of conduct."

 So, is the future of Revlon and other mass beauty companies looking cleaner and more transparent by the day?
-TBD, though Lazardi promises "many more exciting launches" across their portfolio in 2020.
+TBD, though Lazardi promises "many more exciting launches."
 We're primed and ready for the change.